Organisation: | Copyright (C) 2019-2025 Olivier Boudeville |

 If wanting to be able to operate on the source code of the dependencies, appropriate symbolic links may be defined in a _checkouts directory created at the root of us-main, these links pointing to relevant Git clones (typically sibling ones).

-We recommend running US-Main thanks to a native build (rather than as a release), and using for that the start-us-main-native-build.sh script, either directly (for testing) or through systemd (for actual use).
+We recommend running US-Main thanks to a native build (rather than as a release), and using for that the start-us-main-native-build.sh script, either directly (for testing) or through systemd (for actual use; the preferred stable solution).

 In this last case, first a symbolic link pointing to this script shall be typically created in the /usr/local/bin directory of the host of interest.
 Then the server is to be triggered based on /etc/systemd/system/us-main-as-native-build.service (see us-main-as-native-build.service).